Kafka Deep Dive

 ComponentWhat it does

 Transactions (transactional.id)Wraps produce + offset commit in a single atomic transaction.
-Either both succeed or both are rolled back.
+Both succeed or both roll back.

-Consumer isolation (isolation.level=read_committed)Consumer only reads messages from committed transactions.
+Consumer isolation (isolation.level=read_committed)Consumer only sees messages from committed transactions.
 Uncommitted/aborted messages are invisible.

-Scope limitation: Kafka’s exactly-once only covers Kafka-to-Kafka pipelines (consume from input topic → process → produce to output topic).
-If the processing step writes to an external database, that write is not part of the Kafka transaction.
-For external systems, combine with the outbox pattern or design the consumer to be idempotent.
+Scope limitation: Kafka’s exactly-once only covers Kafka-to-Kafka pipelines (consume → process → produce).
+If processing writes to an external database, that write is outside the Kafka transaction.
+For external systems, use the outbox pattern or make the consumer idempotent.

-Producers don’t send messages one at a time.
-They accumulate messages into batches per partition and send them together.
+Producers accumulate messages into batches per partition before sending:

 ConfigDefaultEffect

-batch.size16KBMaximum batch size in bytes.
+batch.size16KBMax batch size.
 Larger = better throughput, higher latency.

-compression.typenonegzip, snappy, lz4, zstd.
-Compression happens at the batch level — more messages per batch = better compression ratio.
+compression.typenonesnappy, lz4, zstd.
+Compression at batch level — more messages = better ratio.

 TechniqueHow

 Append-only writesSequential disk I/O only.
 No random seeks.
-Sequential writes on modern SSDs: 500+ MB/s.
+500+ MB/s on SSDs.

-Zero-copy (sendfile syscall)Data goes directly from page cache to network socket — never copied into Kafka’s JVM heap.
-Eliminates two memory copies per fetch.
+Zero-copy (sendfile syscall)Data goes from page cache directly to network socket, never enters JVM heap.
+Eliminates 2 memory copies per fetch.

-BatchingMessages are grouped, compressed, and sent as a single network request.
+BatchingMessages grouped, compressed, sent as one network request.
 Amortizes per-message overhead.

-The .index file maps offsets to byte positions in the .log file.
-It’s sparse (not every offset) — Kafka binary-searches the index, then scans forward in the log.
-This allows O(1) lookups by offset despite the append-only log structure.
+The .index file is sparse — Kafka binary-searches it, then scans forward in the .log.
+This gives O(1) offset lookups despite the append-only structure.

 ℹ️